teticio/local-lambda/README.md

 ./init_firecracker_containerd.sh
 ```

 This will create a 10G thinpool in `/var/lib/firecracker-containerd/snapshotter/devmapper`.
+You may want to adjust the sizes of the thinpool and the base image.
 Then start up `firecracker-containerd` with the following command:

 ```bash
 sudo firecracker-containerd --config /etc/firecracker-containerd/config.toml